10 plants that are toxic to your pet - BC SPCA

 Chicas Palm green leaves tropical background.
 Arecaceae family Cycas revoluta, King sago palm.
 Close up of female Sago palm flower with seeds.

-Mulch is an important part of gardening, but gardeners beware: cocoa bean mulch contains theobromine and caffeine, just like chocolate.
-These chemicals are poisonous to dogs and when ingested, can cause vomiting, diarrhea, increased heart rate, tremors, and sometimes even death.
+Mulch is an important part of gardening, but gardeners beware: cocoa bean mulch can contain the toxic components found in chocolate, theobromine and caffeine.
+These substances are poisonous to dogs and when ingested, can cause vomiting, diarrhea, abnormal heart rate and function, tremors, and sometimes even death.

 Additional names: Mother-In-Law-Plant, Devils Backbone, Chandelier Plant, Mother of Millions

-This colourful plant belongs to the Crassulaceae family and is harmful to your pet when ingested, causing vomiting, diarrhea, and sometimes an abnormal heart rhythm.
+This colourful plant belongs to the Crassulaceae family and is harmful to your pet when ingested, causing vomiting, diarrhea, and more severely could include irregularities with heart functioning and coordination.

 Kalanchoe blossfeldiana (Flaming Katy, Florist Kalanchoe) red pink yellow purple flowers background pattern.
 Colorful small flowers of Kalanchoe close-up.
 Beautiful bright succulent plant red flowers